There are now 2 possible online modes for units:

 - 6 points

-Students are able to (1) demonstrate critical thinking and information literacy (locate and evaluate sources of information for assignments); (2) practise enquiry-based thinking relevant to the discipline; (3) explain the structure and geological setting of the world's main mineral resources; (4) exhibit knowledge of topics such as the distribution, origins and characteristics of mineral systems (gold, base metals, iron ore, alumina, mineral sands and coal), methods of exploration for them and issues related to mining and extraction; (5) demonstrate the application of statistical and geostatistical methods to assessing various aspects of mineral resources; and (6) explain the basic techniques in mineral resource modelling including geostatistics (such as variograms and kriging), wireframe modelling, block modelling, grade estimation and the JORC reporting code.
+Students are able to (1) demonstrate critical thinking and information literacy (locate and evaluate sources of information for assignments); (2) practise enquiry-based thinking relevant to the discipline; (3) explain the structure and geological setting of the world's main mineral resources; (4) exhibit knowledge of topics such as the distribution, origins and characteristics of mineral systems (gold, base metals, iron ore, alumina, mineral sands and coal), methods of exploration for them and issues related to mining and extraction; (5) demonstrate the application of statistical and geostatistical methods to assessing various aspects of mineral resources; (6) explain the basic techniques in mineral resource modelling including geostatistics (such as variograms and kriging), wireframe modelling, block modelling, grade estimation and the JORC reporting code.
 Resource modelling software may be used during tutorials and assignments.; and (7) explain advanced underpinning algorithms of resource modelling.

 - Unit Coordinator(s)